tracy-o/learning-day/docs/topics/query_string_params.md

 ### Avoiding Cache Key Collision

-The allow-list is used to build your resources cache keys.
+The allow-list is used to build your resources cache key.
 By not setting it correctly your query params will not be considered when generating the cache key.
 As a result, different responses can be cached under the same cache key, leading to incorrect or inconsistent caching behaviours.

 ### Go Live With New Query String Params

 It's extremely important that all the BBC cache layers maintain identical allow lists for a specific route.
-When a new query strings get introduced, the belfrage team can assist in requesting similar work in GTM and Fastly.
-Please create a RESFRAME ticket and sharing it on #help-belfrage, please keep in mind that this tasks will take a few days to reach live.
+When new query strings get introduced, the Belfrage team can assist in requesting similar work in GTM and Fastly.
+Please create a [RESFRAME](https://jira.dev.bbc.co.uk/browse/RESFRAME) ticket and sharing it on #help-belfrage, please keep in mind this tasks will take a number of days to reach live.